Carreau/phd-dissertation/parts/part3.rst

 coefficient per unit length. :math:`\gamma` depends on the solvent viscosity :math:`\eta_s`, the mesh-size :math:`\xi_0` and the filament diameter :math:`d_f` (:math:`~7nm` for actin).
-We use :math:`\eta_s=10^{-3} Pa\times s` for water and a mesh size in the order of 400nm as determined previously.
-Using
-|tau| given by the fit, this lead to filaments length ranging from 3 to 8 µm.
+We use :math:`\eta_s=10^{-3} Pa\times s` for water and a mesh size in the order of 400nm as determined previously (:num:`Fig #tau-violin`).
+Using |tau| given by the fit, this lead to filaments length ranging from 3 to 8 µm.

 Retraction Phase
 ================
 ..
 3

-I during the retraction phase decrease the force decreases, becomes negative after a retraction of 3 to 4 µm, and a slow  return to 0 at large distance.
+During the retraction phase the force decreases, becomes negative after a retraction of 3 to 4 µm, and show a slow  return to 0 at large distance.
-During the retraction, sticking event can be seen when the force becomes abruptly negative before relaxing as fast. :num:`Figure #sticking-event` show such a sticking even happening during an indentation cycle.
+Sticking event can be seen when the force becomes abruptly negative before relaxing as fast. :num:`Figure #sticking-event` show such a sticking even happening during an indentation cycle.

 .. _sticking-event:
 .. figure:: /figs/sticking-event.png
     :width: 80%

-    A sticking event at `d=15µm`where the force can be seen decreasing rapidly up to -18 pN before quickly returning to its normal value.
+    A sticking event at `d=15µm` where the force can be seen decreasing rapidly up to -18 pN before quickly returning to its normal value.
 A second smaller sticking even is present at `d=12µm` Sticking even appear roughly 20% of the experiments.

-WE assume that the sticking even are characteristic to non-specific interaction between the probe bead and the actin cloud.
+We assume that the sticking even are characteristic to non-specific interaction between the probe bead and the actin cloud.
 In the case when no sticking even is present, we can suppose a partial closing of the actin cloud beyond the probe bead during the relaxation phase and can model the retraction curve as a